For Colored Girls: Plot

-Kelly is waiting outside the brownstone as Crystal comes out with a pail and a brush to wash away the blood of her children.
-Crystal comments that she does not feel awake and thinks that this is what death must feel like.
+Kelly is waiting outside the brownstone as Crystal is scrubbing away her children’s blood from the sidewalk.
 Nyla passes by and Kelly takes her into Crystal's apartment to wash her up.
 Hearing Tangie bring in yet another suitor to her apartment, Nyla confronts her.
 Tangie kicks her suitor out after he asks her to invite Nyla for a threesome.
-Tangie and Nyla hash out their problems before Tangie reveals that her life is complicated and she is still learning from her mistakes ("No More Love Poems #4").
+Tangie and Nyla hash out their problems.

-Yasmine is practicing an interpretive dance ("Sechita") as Kelly discovers that Crystal has swallowed an entire bottle of pills.
+Yasmine is practicing an interpretive dance as Kelly discovers that Crystal has swallowed an entire bottle of pills.
 Crystal is taken to the hospital as Yasmine is visited by Donald, who has informed her that Bill has been murdered after attempting to rape another woman.
 She goes into the morgue to look at his body one last time, before slapping him and then leaving.